 There is a differential incursion of technology into pharmacovigilance across countries globally.
 The countries with higher healthcare expenditure and high Human Development Index (HDI), composite statistic of life expectancy, education, and per capita income, see here) generally have advanced pharmacovigilance systems.
 These countries are incorporating state-of-the-art technologies into their pharmacovigilance systems and investing further in futuristic technologies.

-FDA Adverse Event Reporting System (FAERS)
+Data Mining within the FDA Adverse Event Reporting System (FAERS)

 The United States FDA uses FAERS (FDA Adverse Event Reporting System), an electronic database of spontaneously submitted adverse events (AEs) associated with drugs and biologic products.
 For the past 47 years, spontaneous reporting has been the cornerstone of CDER’s (Center for Drug Evaluation and Research) post-marketing drug safety monitoring.
 These are based on voluntary MedWatch reports from the public, healthcare professionals.
 It has 12 million reports since 1969, and in 2016 only, the FAERS database had logged nearly two million AE reports.

 FAERS helps to bridge the gap between known AEs seen in pre-approval clinical trials and those seen once an approved drug is used in the general population.
 If a potential safety concern is identified in FAERS, further evaluation is conducted on a systematic basis.
 Monitoring of individual spontaneous reports and aggregate data from the FAERS database for all marketed products is conducted weekly.
 Reviews of AE reports and benefit-risk evaluation reports occur at quarterly, bi-annual and annual intervals, and full drug product safety reviews are conducted 18 months after approval.
 CDER employs data mining techniques to efficiently identify FAERS reports of greatest value and is continuously working to update these approaches.